rpuntaie/pdt/pdt.rst

 - For Software, if the organizational responsibilities do not reflect the content structure, e.g. interface design by a separate organization, then `waterfall`_ is better than agile.

+Despite the name in `waterfall`_ each layer is stabilized separately, i.e. *horizontal* development.

 .. _`pdtprocessing`: